Patrizia Norelli-Bachelet

 on the basis of its myth.
 The myth covers the

-and is the plan on which the structure is raised.
+ground and is the plan on which the structure is raised.

 Stella Kramrisch, The Hindu Temple